tylertitsworth/5th-age-srd/Character-Rules/Rituals.md

 #### Consult the Sages

-**Casting Time/Duration**: 30 minutes**/**10 minutes
+**Casting Time/Duration:** 30 minutes**/**10 minutes

-**Market/Component Cost**: 600 gp**/**120 gp
+**Market/Component Cost:** 600 gp**/**120 gp

-**Effect**: You ask a single question of mysterious, extraplanar presences about matters beyond your ken.
+**Effect:** You ask a single question of mysterious, extraplanar presences about matters beyond your ken.
 Make an Arcana skill check with a +10 bonus instead of an Arcana or a History skill check to uncover a clue, remember a bit of lore, or otherwise gain information about the world around you.

 The ritual grants you a single piece of information.
 That information can take the form of a word, a name, a phrase, or even a brief story, depending on what exactly you're looking for.
 You can learn the name of the usurper who ended the Katerran Dynasty a thousand years ago, the burial rites of the Crimson Wolf clan, or the weaknesses of the shadow assassins who have been dogging your steps.